backupbrew/switchbrew/Internet Browser.md

 | ?                    | News                                                             | With videos it doesn't accept the cert.
 It hangs during video loading without displaying any error, have to press B to exit. |                | ?                |       |

 When whitelisting is enabled, you can only load page domains included in the whitelist, otherwise an error is displayed.
+This only applies to page navigation.
 Videos via the

 <video>

-tag are not affected.
+tag are not affected, likewise with network requests with JS.

 ## OSS